mentorwan/MB_resources/README.md

 ## Public Data Sets

-[HMP data set] (http://hmpdacc.org/HMQCP/): HMP data is microbiome data sets from around 250 healthy participants for 18 body sites.
-Nature 2012 reference (https://www.nature.com/nature/journal/v486/n7402/full/nature11234.html)
+[HMP dataset](http://hmpdacc.org/HMQCP/): HMP data is microbiome data sets from around 250 healthy participants for 18 body sites.
+Nature 2012 paper reference(https://www.nature.com/nature/journal/v486/n7402/full/nature11234.html)

-[American Gut data set] (https://github.com/biocore/American-Gut/tree/master/data): American Gut project is microbiome data sets from more than 5000 individuals generated from Dr Rob Knight's group.
+[American Gut dataset](https://github.com/biocore/American-Gut/tree/master/data): American Gut project is microbiome data sets from more than 5000 individuals generated from Dr Rob Knight's group.
 (It is still updating)

 ##Data Format

 [BIOM Format](http://biom-format.org/) - is designed to be a general-use format for representing biological sample by observation contingency tables.
 BIOM is a recognized standard for the Earth Microbiome Project and is a Genomics Standards Consortium supported project.